 There are two levels of criminal assault.
 Simple assault is a misdemeanor, or disorderly persons offense, which results in mild to moderate injury.
 Aggravated assault, which is a felony or indictable crime, is more serious because it results in severe and sometimes permanent injury.
 This same concept also applies to sexual assault, which has an aggravated form subject to enhanced penalties in the event of a conviction.
 In this article, our sexual assault lawyers will explain what makes an offense “aggravated,” and how the criminal penalties change for defendants in New Jersey.

-Are Rape and Sexual Assault the Same Crime?
+Are Rape and Sexual Assault the Same Crime in New Jersey?

 Some states, such as Pennsylvania, make a legal distinction between rape and sexual assault, which are considered separate crimes.
 In other states, such as New Jersey, these offenses are one in the same.